 Minnesota Department of Education (MDE)

+The Minnesota Department of Education (MDE) makes this state funding available to public library jurisdictions for renovation, construction and improvement projects that result in more accessible library facilities.
 Projects may remove architectural barriers from a library building or site, remediate conditions hazardous to health or safety, renovate or expand an existing building for use as a library, or construct a new library.
-Refer to the Library Construction statute.

 GrantWatch ID#: 146710

 Maximum grant amount: $1,000,000 for improvement grants or $300,000 for accessibility grants

 MDE anticipates the start date will be after July 1, 2021.
 Projects must be completed by June 30, 2024, depending on the source of project funding.